 Syllabus: The purpose of this module is to introduce the student to freehand three-dimensional drawing skills, techniques and literacies.

 Foundational Construction Drawing

-Syllabus: The purpose of this module is to introduce the student to technical two-dimensional drawing skills, techniques and literacies.
+Credits:12 (120 notional hours)CESM Code:030206Syllabus: The purpose of this module is to introduce the student to technical two-dimensional drawing skills, techniques and literacies.

 Foundational Design Technology